 Relationship problems and depression in relationships contribute to suicidality.
 Our need to be loved and cared for is so great, that when we feel that our relationship is falling apart, or we feel abandoned, the stress we experience can push us towards desperation and sometimes depression and suicide.
 We don’t always feel we can live without our connection to our partner.

 Infidelity is devastating to a relationship and makes a relationship emotionally unsafe for the person who has been cheated upon.
 Here is a roadmap to surviving infidelity.

 Sexuality brings into contact our various needs, different desires, and different fantasies.
 Sexuality may carry with it, not just an expression of love, but our emotional baggage as well.
 You can learn to make your sexual relationship better.

-How does a couple know if online marriage counseling or an online relationship app is right for them?
+How does a couple know if online marriage counseling or a relationship app is right for them?
 Let’s look at some different relationship growth choices.
 Marriage counseling helps couples learn new skills and ways of relating.
-In a sense, there is a peeling of the onion, where people become more aware of behaviors they […]
+In a sense, there is a peeling of the onion, where people become more aware of behaviors they engage […]

 And how that causes relationship problems I was listening to a YouTube by Sadhguru the other day and he asked, “What are you doing with your one precious life?”
 It is a great question.
 Sometimes we get stuck in something, whether a job, a relationship or a mindset or attitude.
 We may have given up […]